apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

     connecting to this acceptor that 2-way SSL is required.
 Valid values are `true` or `false`.
 Default is `false`.

+-   `verifyHost`

+    When used on an `acceptor` the `CN` of the connecting client's SSL certificate will be compared to its hostname to verify they match.
+This is useful only for 2-way SSL.

+    When used on a `connector` the `CN` of the server's SSL certificate will be compared to its hostname to verify they match.
+This is useful for both 1-way and 2-way SSL.

+    Valid values are `true` or `false`.
+Default is `false`.

 ## Configuring Netty HTTP

 Netty HTTP tunnels packets over the HTTP protocol.
 It can be useful in